Some Frequently Asked Questions about the Fiver Challenge

 How will entries for competitions be shortlisted?

-An internal panel will shortlist entries, and then an independent external panel of judges will decide on the winning submissions for each competition category.
+An internal panel will shortlist entries, and then an external panel of judges will decide on the winning submissions for each competition category.

 How many competition entries can be submitted per organisation?